 But what proportion of our plates should be meat for optimum nutrition and health?
 There is no simple one-size-fits-all answer to this question and as alluded to above, individual needs will depend in part on genetics.

-This helpful blog by How Much Meat versus Veggies?
+This helpful blog by Dr Sarah Ballantyne, PhD explores the issue of quantity: How Much Meat versus Veggies?
+September 2015

 More on meat quality coming soon…

 There are different definitions for red meat but most often we would think of beef, lamb, and pork.
 However, for health and sustainability reasons, it may be helpful to consider beef and lamb (and meat from other ruminants) separately from pork.

 The quality, safety and nutritional profile of the meat we eat will depend upon what that animal has eaten in the course of its life.
 Animals should eat a varied and natural diet, free from added chemicals.
 For ruminants, this natural diet is made up of a diversity of grasses and other plants that grow in and around pasture land.
 However, these important factors are rarely taken into consideration in nutrition studies, leading to confusing messages.

 Here is an editorial which suggest earlier messages to cut down may have been wrong:

 There is so much debate about meat that the topic has generated a plethora of possible links to share.
 We hope the ones we have selected are helpful:

 We believe that red meat from pasture fed ruminants is a healthy part of an omnivorous diet, and is healthier than other types of meat.
 We would also advocate eating nose-to-tail – more on this to come.

 The debate over whether animal fats help or harm our health has been at the centre of contentious debate for some years.